 Instead of buying a local SIM card when you arrive in Thailand, you can check in advance the mobile data services Keepgo offers: a 4G LTE Data SIM Card ($49) or a portable WiFi Hotspot ($99).

-Their mobile data plans vary between $14 (for 500 MB) and $165 (for 10GB) and provide you with 3G coverage in Thailand as well as many other Asian countries all year round.
+Their mobile data plans vary between $14 (for 500 MB) and $165 (for 10GB) and provide 3G coverage in Thailand and many other Asian countries all year round.

 Cost of Accommodation

-With the range of tourists that visit Thailand, there is also a giant selection of accommodation and price ranges.
+Due to the large number of tourists visiting Thailand, there is also a wide selection of accommodation and price ranges.

 - Dorm beds: $3 – $7 (100 – 200 THB)